-Many staff had worked at the practice for several years and told us they treated patients as if they were family members.
 Staff explained how they ensured information about patients using the service was kept confidential.
-Patients' electronic dental care records were password protected and paper records were immediately shredded once they had been scanned to the patients' electronic record.
-Staff members demonstrated their knowledge of data protection and how to maintain confidentiality.
+Patients' electronic dental care records were password protected and paper records were stored securely.
+Staff members demonstrated their knowledge of data protection and how to maintain patient confidentiality.
 Staff told us patients were able to have confidential discussions about their care and treatment in one of the treatment rooms if it was required.